About the webinar

 Who should attend

-This webinar is suitable for lawyers practising in business law throughout Australia.
+This webinar is suitable for accountants and lawyers advising not for profits, and executives working for not for profits and charities throughout Australia.
 This webinar is for practitioners with some knowledge in this area and looking to improve their knowledge.

 Dianne Sisak Penjalov, Senior Associate, Harwood Andrews, Geelong

 Dianne is a Senior Associate in the business law practice area.
 Dianne is an experienced advisor to private and public clients in the areas of taxation, not-for-profit and charity law.

 Dianne has a proven track record of providing practical and targeted advice with empathy for a client’s commercial objectives and corporate social responsibility objectives.
 Prior to joining Harwood Andrews, Dianne advised on complex tax issues in previous roles as a Senior Associate at a national law firm and as a taxation officer at the Australian Taxation Office.